Phase transition in a long-memory log-Gaussian Cox process: Super-normal phase transition

 The first term on the right-hand side (RHS) behaves as $\propto T$, thus, this is the normal diffusion.
 In the case that $\theta \neq 1$, the second term is

-and it also the normal diffusion.
+and normal diffusion.
 We conclude that as the number of data samples increases, the variance increases as $T$.
-When $\theta=1$, there is no temporal correlation decay case and all obligors are correlated $\rho_A$.
+When $\theta=1$, there is no temporal correlation decay and all obligors are correlated $\rho_A$.
 Hence, there is no phase transition for $\theta<1$.